praneeetha1/PagePal/README.md

-# 📚 PagePal: Document Q&A System
+# PagePal

-Welcome to **PagePal**, a powerful document assistant that lets you have conversations with your uploaded files.
-Ask questions about your documents and get accurate, contextual answers powered by AI.
+Welcome to **PagePal**, your intelligent document assistant designed to help you interact with and explore your uploaded files.
+With PagePal, you can ask questions about your documents and get precise, contextual answers powered by cutting-edge AI.
+Whether you're analyzing research papers, reports, or any other type of document, PagePal is here to assist!

-## 🚀 Features
+## Features

 - **Multi-format Support**: Upload and process PDF, DOCX, and TXT files
 - **Semantic Search**: Find the most relevant content for your questions using vector embeddings